A parallel algorithm for the constrained shortest path problem on lattice graphs: Large sets of active vertices

 We now continue in the same way and in each of the triangles $LL_0X$ and $XT_0T$ we perform the same operation to obtain $\omega_3$ and $\mathcal I_3$.
 Since the side length of $LL_0X$ is $\frac t2$, the increase in the number of elements in the new set of active vertices is $\frac{2}{15}\cdot \frac t2$.
 However, this number has to be now multiplied by $4$ because there are $4$ triangles to which the lemma is applied: $\triangle LL_0X$, $\triangle XT_0T$, and the reflections of these two triangles with respect to $OT$.
 Therefore the increase in the number of active vertices is $N_t\left(\omega_3\right)-N_t\left(\omega_2\right)=4\cdot \frac{2}{15}\cdot \frac t2=\frac{4}{15}t$.

 This operation can be repeated $k$ times and we finally get that Thus the theorem holds if we set $\alpha= \frac{4}{15\log 2}$. \end{proof}

 \begin{proof}[Proof of Theorem \ref{lower_bound}] Recall that $p$ is the probability that the time $1$ is assigned to each edge.
 Let $\rho=\min \left\{p,1-p\right\}$.
 The configuration provided in the proof of Theorem \ref{lower_bound_construction} has its probability greater than or equal to $\rho^{t^2}$.
-Therefore Therefore we may take $\mu=-\ln \rho$.
+Therefore